Cryotechnic/gshade-migration/index.md

 ![](/static/headers/guides_formatting.png)

 # Welcome
-If you've landed on this page, you were probably directed from the Shader Porting Project [Discord Server]().
+If you've landed on this page, you were probably directed from the Shader Porting Project <a href="https://discord.gg/9kQTCB5Xwh" target="_blank" rel="noopener">Discord Server</a>.
 Welcome \o/

 !!!
 This Wiki is built with the intention of helping people who are running into issues for migrating from GShade to [ReShade](reshade.me).
 This is run on a volunteer basis and is by no means a comprehensive guide on *all* the issues that people encounter.
 Rather, this is meant as a **one-stop shop** for commonly encountered Shader compilation errors, as well as their solution(s) (if any are found).